This is a named option within the Human Ecology, PhD.

 Program Resources

 Funding opportunities for Human Ecology graduate students are available and made possible, in large part, by generous donations to SoHE.
-Every year, these funds are used to fund teaching or project assistantships, award academic excellence scholarships, and provide students doing their masters or doctoral research or final MFA project with conference travel scholarships and graduate research scholarships.
-See the School of Human Ecology Enrollment Policy on Funding Eligibility and view current funding opportunities on our program website for more information.
+Every year, these funds are used to fund teaching or project assistantships, award academic excellence scholarships, and provide students doing their master's or doctoral research or final MFA project with conference travel scholarships and graduate research scholarships.
+See more funding information for the School of Human Ecology on our program website and enrollment requirements for funding eligibility in our handbook.

 Minimum Graduate School Requirements